 This is the home of the Mary Taylor Anjou Blanc and Mary Taylor Anjou Rouge, our first loves and backbone of the Mary Taylor portfolio here at The Road.

 Just up-river from Bordeaux is the beautiful little town of Agen.
 Here, the same Bordeaux varieties reign supreme, and are farmed through deeply regenerative practices by Christophe Avi, who began working biodynamically decades ago.
-His reds are hauntingly delicious – deep, savoury wines with incredible freshness and balance.
-His rosé made with Mary Taylor has a lot of similar qualities: earthiness, texture for days, really beautiful, round-yet-fresh flavours that are luminous when it’s served not too chilled.
-It’s a lovely, living wine that marks one of the best values here at The Road!
+His reds are hauntingly delicious – deep, rustic, savoury wines with incredible balance.
+His rosé made with Mary is equally gorgeous, with the same rustic, savoury notes riding on a wave of delicate red berry flavours.

 At the edge of Enter-Deux-Mers, in the ancient village of Monségur, lies the small cooperative winery run by Jean Marc Barthez.
-Grapes for the Mary Taylor wines come from the surrounding vineyards, which are farmed Certified Sustainably with organic practices by the likes of Christophe Cannellos & co., who we had the pleasure of meeting in Boston in Spring 2023!
-This is where the Mary Taylor project came to life, over ten years ago, and on first taste, it’s apparent why she started here.
-Both the Bordeaux Blanc and Rouge are fermented and aged without oak to preserve the underlying expression of this classic terroir, and the resulting wines show incredible typicity as channeled through the unique prism of Bordeaux – both with the texture, elegance and richness that are the region’s hallmarks.
+Grapes for the Mary Taylor wines come from the surrounding vineyards, most of which are Certified Organic and farmed by the likes of Christophe Cannellos & co., whom we had the pleasure of meeting in Boston a couple of years ago.
+This is where the whole Mary Taylor project came to life, and on first taste, it’s apparent why she started here.
+Both the Bordeaux Blanc and Rouge are fermented and aged without oak to preserve the underlying expression of this classic terroir, and the resulting wines show incredible typicity channeled through the unique prism of Bordeaux – both with the texture, elegance and richness that are the region’s hallmarks.

-This is the home of Mary Taylor Bordeaux Blanc (Sauvignon Blanc lovers, rejoice!) and Mary Taylor Bordeaux Rouge – a beautiful back-vintage, ultra-classic red.
+This is the home of Mary Taylor Bordeaux Blanc (Sauvignon Blanc lovers, rejoice!) and Mary Taylor Bordeaux Rouge – an ultra-classic red.